clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install-beta/bare-metal-install-beta.rst

 In the Main Menu, select the :guilabel:`Advanced options` if you wish to configure network interfaces or proxy settings, add bundles, add/manage users, and more.
-Continue with the next section.
+Continue to the next section.

 .. _advanced-options-installation: